Violent splinter group mars peace deal with Pakistan Taliban

 Coming a little over a week after the Pakistani Taliban announced a ceasefire to revive faltering peace talks with the Prime Minister Sharif's government, the attack may have succeeded in destroying chances for negotiation.

-"Whatever little trust there was between the two parties, that trust has completely fizzled away," the defence minister said.
+"Whatever little trust there was between the two parties, that trust has completely fizzled away," the defense minister said.

 Frighteningly for Pakistan, investigators believe the leader of Ahrar-ul-Hind, Umar Qasmi, can draw support from other militant outfits, including several linked to al Qaeda, that have wreaked bloody havoc in the country over the last decade.